-If left undisturbed, the PTFE surface is very good for adhesion of solder mask, prepreg and bonding adhesive without further preparation.
+If left undisturbed, the PTFE surface will allow for good adhesion of solder mask, prepreg, photoresists, and other bonding adhesives without further preparation.
 The etched surface of the PTFE is very wettable due to the rough tooth structure left behind after cooper removal.
 If the surface becomes disturbed, further surface preparation using sodium or plasma etching can improve wettability and adhesion to the surface.